craffel/comp790-information-theory-fall-2021/README.md

 Term: Fall 2021

-Meeting time: Mondays and Wednesdays, 1:25-2:40pm
+Meeting time: Mondays and Wednesdays, 1:25-2:40pm in SN 014

 Office hours: By appointment